Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 Start saving early.
 ‘22

 I set a reasonable budget every time I go out to grab a meal with friends.
-I take public transit so I don't have car payments or have to pay for gas.
-'20
+I take public transit, so I don’t have car payments or have to pay for gas. ’20

 Don’t waste money at fast food restaurants.
 Go to the grocery store and purchase products that will last a few days. ’21

 Make sure you set aside at least 10% of your income for savings.
-Try to amass enough so that in the event of an emergency you could get necessities and pay rent for at least six months.
+Try to amass enough so that in the event of an emergency you can get necessities and pay rent for at least six months.
 Get a logbook or make a spreadsheet and keep track of your expenditures so you have an idea as to how much you spend on average.
-This allows you to notice where you use most of your income and you can modify your spending habits accordingly.
-'19
+This allows you to notice where you use most of your income and you can modify your spending habits accordingly. ’19

 -